Inflammaging: The Role of Inflammation in the Acceleration of Aging

 You want to test your vitamin D levels at least 1-2 times each year and get your levels between 50-100 ng/ml.
 It has been hypothesized that a therapeutic level for various health conditions is going to be between 70-100 ng/ml.
 I recommend taking a daily vitamin D supplement with vitamin K2 to improve absorption, such as Vitamin D3/K2 Power.

 Optimize Omega-3 Levels

-Additionally, I recommend supplementing with a high-quality omega-3 fish oil supplement, such as Pro Omega CRP, on a daily basis.
+I recommend supplementing with a high-quality omega-3 fish oil supplement, such as Pro Omega CRP, on a daily basis.
 This supplement combines high quality long-chain omega 3’s from fish oil as well as curcumin, glutathione and N-acetyl cysteine.

 Support Glutathione Levels

+Free radicals are upregulated during any time of stress whether it is lifestyle or something like a bacterial imbalance in the gut.
 Supporting your glutathione levels can reduce inflammaging and improve your muscle strength and function.
 Foods that contain glutathione include asparagus, broccoli, avocado, spinach, tomatoes, garlic, Brussels sprouts, tomatoes, cucumber, cabbage, walnut, and almonds.

 Use Herbs to Support Inflammation Levels

 Finally, I recommend three powerful herbs that can support your inflammation levels: curcumin, resveratrol, and quercetin.
 Curcumin is the active ingredient of turmeric, one of the best research herbs for inflammation and pain.
 According to a 2016 systematic review and meta-analysis of randomized trials published in the Journal of Medicinal Food, curcumin is beneficial for inflammation and pain and can reduce symptoms of joint arthritis, a common problem in older people (23).